puppetlabs/puppet-docs/source/puppet/4.7/reference/lang_data_sensitive.md

 ### Parameters

-The full signature for `Integer` is:
+The full signature for `Sensitive` is:

     Sensitive.new([<STRING VALUE>])